wwwlicious/servicestack-discovery-consul/README.md

 ```
 #### Manual Client

-If you dont want the service client to be autowired, don't pass a client to the ConsulFeature constructor and set the following client property
+If you dont want the service client to be autowired, don't pass a client to the plugin constructor and set the following client property

 ```csharp
 var client = new JsonServiceClient { TypedUrlResolver = Consul.ResolveTypedUrl };